Duchess Auguste Karoline of Brunswick-Wolfenbüttel: Separation

-It was no secret that the marriage between Augusta and Frederick was an unhappy union of two mismatched personalities.
-Already in the first year of marriage, there was talk of a divorce, but Augusta's father absolutely refused, threatening his daughter with social ostracization should she leave her husband.
+It was no secret that the marriage between Auguste Karoline and Frederick was an unhappy union of two mismatched personalities.
+Already in the first year of marriage, there was talk of a divorce, but Auguste Karoline's father absolutely refused, threatening his daughter with social ostracization should she leave her husband.
 After secret investigations, the Empress discovered that Prince Frederick, whom she would call a "ferocious rogue", was to blame for the discord.
-She took it upon herself to protect Augusta, whose conduct she found "perfectly blameless", from her husband's violent nature.
+She took it upon herself to protect Auguste Karoline, whose conduct she found "perfectly blameless", from her husband's violent nature.
 Over the next three years, three more children were born, of which the second daughter, Dorothée, would die at nine months.

-The relationship between Augusta and her abusive husband deteriorated to the point that Catherine wrote an urgent letter to the Augusta's father that his daughter's life was in danger.
-When the Duke was hesitant to take action, Catherine urged Augusta to leave her husband and arranged for a police carriage to be on standby at all times.
-Eventually, on 28 December 1786, Augusta fled to the Hermitage, where Catherine gave her asylum and ordered Frederick to leave Russia.
+The relationship between Auguste Karoline and her abusive husband deteriorated to the point that Catherine wrote an urgent letter to Auguste Karoline's father that his daughter's life was in danger.
+When the Duke was hesitant to take action, Catherine urged Auguste Karoline to leave her husband and arranged for a police carriage to be on standby at all times.
+Eventually, on 28 December 1786, Auguste Karoline fled to the Hermitage, where Catherine gave her asylum and ordered Frederick to leave Russia.
 When Tsarevna Maria Feodorovna protested at the treatment of her brother, Catherine replied curtly, "It is not I who cover the Prince of Württemberg with shame; instead, I try to cover up his appalling behaviour.
 It is my duty to suppress such things."
-It became known that shortly before Augusta fled, Frederick had plotted (unsuccessfully) to have his wife raped in order to have her reputation dishonoured.
+It became known that shortly before Auguste Karoline fled, Frederick had plotted (unsuccessfully) to have his wife raped in order to have her reputation dishonoured.